UviDTE-UviSpace/uvispace-documentation/Introduction.rst

 Hardware design project
 -----------------------

-As stated before, the hardware system was designed for being implemented on an FPGA-based board and its main purpose is to provide a hardware interface for reading the raw data from the cameras and processing it, sending afterwards information regarding the captured scene to the *Data Fussion Controller*.
+As stated before, the hardware system was designed for being implemented on an FPGA-based board and its main purpose is to provide a hardware interface for reading the raw data from the cameras and processing it, sending afterwards information regarding the captured scene to the *Data Fusion Controller*.

 This design can be found on the *FPGA* subfolder, and it namely consists on 2 different projects: *DE2_115_sopcbuilder_12* and *DE2_115-flash_sopcbuilder_11_original*.
 The first one is for debugging, and can only be loaded from the PC on the SRAM memory in the board, being lost after shutdown; whereas the second one can only be loaded and stored on the flash memory inside the board, and it will not be lost after shutdown.